stanfordnlp/edu-convokit/README.md

 ## Installation

-You can directly install the `edu-convokit` from GitHub:
+You can install `edu-convokit` with pip:

 ```bash